Bouncing or biofeedback: which eases endometriosis pain better?

 Summary

-This study tested two pelvic floor muscle strengthening methods—EMG-biofeedback and rebound therapy—in 42 women with endometriosis.
+This study tested two pelvic floor muscle strengthening methods—EMG-biofeedback and rebound therapy (gentle bouncing)—in 42 women with endometriosis.
 The goal was to see which better reduces pain, improves muscle strength, and boosts quality of life.
-Participants had at least moderate pain and were not on medical treatment for endometriosis during the study.
+Participants had moderate to severe pain and were not on medical treatment for endometriosis during the study.

 Get updates